anastasiosmallis/Developing-Data-Products---Course-Project-Shiny-Application-and-Reproducible-Pitch/pitch.md

 1. The contributions are made on a monthly basis.
 2. The monthly contributions remain the same during the relevant period (this assumption was made to simplify the app).
 3. Average Growth of the investments (excluding contributions) and Volatility remain constant during the relevant period (this assumption was made to simplify the app, in reality there may be periods of higher and lower market volatility).
-4. Investment returns follow a normal distribution, investment values follow a lognormal distribution.
+4. Investment returns follow a normal distribution, investment values follow a log-normal distribution.

 ---

 ### How it works

-The user inputs the data through the user interface and the s The calculated paths are made based on the assumption that investment values follow a geometric brownian motion (Markov Chain of lognormal distributions)
+The user inputs the data through the user interface and the s The calculated paths are made based on the assumption that investment values follow a geometric Brownian motion (Markov Chain of log-normal distributions)

 ```r
 growth <- 0.03;